devopsdays/devopsdays-web/content/events/2024-nashville/sponsor.md

       <td align="center"><i class="fa fa-microphone fa-2x"></i></td>
       <td>Media</td>
       <td>$0.00</td>
       <td>The media sponsorship is ideal for podcasts, blogs, news outlets, and other media who support DevOps.
-This sponsorship is free but we ask that you share information about DevOpsDays Dallas with your audience in order to become a Media Sponsor.
+This sponsorship is free but we ask that you share information about DevOpsDays Nashville with your audience in order to become a Media Sponsor.
           <ul class="fa-ul">
             <li><i class="fa-li fa fa-check-square"></i>One (1) ticket included.</li>
             <li><i class="fa-li fa fa-check-square"></i>20% discount code for ten (10) tickets to share with your audience.</li>